jason-davey/studio/TECHNICAL_SPEC.md

 ### 1.1.
 Purpose of the Application
 This Next.js application serves as a comprehensive platform for creating, configuring, and previewing content variations for the SecureTomorrow landing page.
 It follows a guided 5-step workflow: ingesting page recommendations, building/previewing the page, adjusting content, configuring A/B test variations (primarily for the Hero Section), and preparing for deployment via Firebase.
 It leverages AI for content suggestions (optionally guided by user-provided campaign themes/keywords) and includes a guided walkthrough for new users.
 It also integrates Datadog RUM for performance monitoring and includes a client-side feedback mechanism, both accessible via a fixed top navigation bar.

+The application is designed with a UX-AI collaborative development approach, aiming for rapid prototyping and iterative feature enhancement to quickly deliver value.

 ### 1.2.
 High-Level Functionality
+- **User Authentication:** Users can register and log in using Firebase Authentication.
+Access to the main application features requires authentication.
-- **Global Fixed Top Bar:** Contains buttons for "Provide Feedback" and "Guided Walkthrough," always visible.
+- **Global Fixed Top Bar:** Contains buttons for "Provide Feedback," "Guided Walkthrough," user status, and "Logout."
+Always visible.
-- **Guided Workflow:** A 5-step accordion interface (Review, Build, Adjust, A/B Configure, Deploy) on the main page.
+- **Guided Workflow:** A 5-step accordion interface (Review, Build, Adjust, A/B Configure, Deploy) on the main page (`/`).
 - **Recommendation Ingestion (Step 1):** Allows users to upload a JSON file (`PageBlueprint`) containing recommendations for landing page content.
 - **Page Preview (Step 2):** Displays a preview of the landing page (Hero, Benefits, Testimonials, Trust Signals, Quote Form) based on the ingested or adjusted blueprint.
 - **Content Adjustment (Step 3):** Enables users to fine-tune the content of the landing page blueprint for all major sections via input fields.